ArsiKhan/kafka-aws/README.md

 $ packer build -var-file=variables.json packer.json
 ```
 Note the AMI-ID as this would be required in the next step.
-## Provisioning the Cluster
+## Cluster Variables

 Open the external_var.yml.
 ```
 $ nano ../ansible/vars/external_vars.yml
 ```
-Add the variables for provisioning the cluster.
-Replace the ami_id with the one fetched in the previous id.
+### Things to note
+* For using Existing-VPC deployment there must be 3 subnet ids provided in the variables file.
+* For using New-VPC 3 subnet cidr blocks must be provided.
 ```
 region: "us-west-2"
-s3_bucket_name: "exhibitor-bucket-arsalan"
+s3_bucket_name: "exhibitor-bucket"
 environment_name: "kafka-zk"
 my_public_ip: "1.1.1.1/1"
 ami_id: "ami-0f7d1218068eef0e2"